 Authors » Robert MacBain

-Toronto author Robert MacBain was director of communications for the 1974 national Liberal campaign.
-He was a reporter on major Canadian newspapers in the 1960s, consultant to the Department of Indian Affairs in the early 1970s, and is the author of Their Home and Native Land, a book based on more than 100 hours of interviews with Aboriginal leaders and a considerable amount of research and personal experience.
+Toronto author Robert MacBain was a reporter with major Canadian newspapers in the 1960s, consultant to the Department of Indian Affairs in the early 1970s, and is the author of Their Home and Native Land, a book based on more than 100 hours of interviews with Aboriginal leaders and a considerable amount of research and personal experience.
 His website is www.RobertMacBainBooks.ca

 Posted: August 12, 2017

 Pierre Trudeau despised ethnic nationalism.
 He was contemptuous of its expression in Quebec’s separatist movement.
 And when the Aboriginal political leaders of his time demanded racially-segregated self-government, as prime minister he told them Canada would not let them have it without a serious – and perhaps bloody – fight.
 His son, current Prime Minister Justin Trudeau, holds very different views.
 His government is promising “nation-to-nation” negotiations to formalize race-based Aboriginal self-government.
 On this issue, writes Robert MacBain, the apple has fallen a long way from the tree.